 We, of course, prioritize culture fit, but we are also very cautious of bias that can occur in the hiring process.
-“Not a culture fit” is never used as an excuse for affinity bias.
 We are looking for people who are aligned with our mission, but other than that, we respect and enjoy all of our differences.
 We want a diverse staff who bring a variety of ideas and experiences to their work.

 HOW WE ADDRESS HARASSMENT & DISCRIMINATION

-Last year we publicly rolled out our Policy Prohibiting Harassment, Discrimination, and Retaliation and have adapted (and translated) it for all of the countries we operate in.
-All staff has been trained in our policy and it is part of onboarding for new employees.
+Animal Equality has a very strong Policy Prohibiting Harassment, Discrimination, and Retaliation and has adapted it for all our countries.
+All staff has been trained in our policy, which is part of onboarding for new employees.
 We have a defined, simple and transparent written procedure for filing complaints.
 All reported instances of harassment or discrimination are taken very seriously and are investigated using our thorough investigation process.

-All staff goes through internal anti-harassment training and in the US employees have gone through an anti-harassment and discrimination training course with an external training firm.
+All staff goes through internal anti-harassment training; in the US, employees have gone through an anti-harassment and discrimination training course with an external training firm.

 HOW WE HANDLE PAY + PROMOTION

-At Animal Equality we believe that we should pay people fairly, competitively and equitably.
+At Animal Equality we believe that we should pay people fairly and competitively.
 The way we ensure we are doing this is through analysis.
 We have undergone salary benchmarking exercises in every country we operate in.
 We adhere to salary bands that we have identified for each position.
 Additionally, we offer an annual cost of living increase to ensure that our wages remain fair, taking into account inflation.

 HOW WE STAY HEALTHY

-In the US we offer two medical plans.
-One is covered by Animal Equality at 100% and the other is covered at 85%.
+In the US we offer three medical plans to match employees’ health needs.
+One is covered by Animal Equality at 100% and the other two are covered at 85%.
 We also offer dental and vision, and they are 100% paid by Animal Equality.